SeanKruse/school-projects/README.md

 # school-projects
-A repository to organize and highlight all of my CS projects.
+A repository to organize and highlight all of my school projects.

 ## Index
 The courses are listed in chronological order, with newer projects closer to the top.